aplteam/MarkAPL/Files/MarkAPL.md

 * It follows that you may inject single blank lines and any number of lines that start with the APL lamp (`⍝` meaning "Comment") symbol without breaking the parameter definition.

 Notes:
-* Such definitions must be placed at the top of the document with the important exception that a LeanPub encoding directive (something like `{:: encoding="utf-8" /}`) which must be the first line in any markdown document that is going to be published on the [LeanPub publishing platform)[https://leanpub.com/] and therefore does not count when MarkAPL looks for any `[parm]:` definitions.
+* Such definitions must be placed at the top of the document with the important exception that a LeanPub encoding directive (something like `{:: encoding="utf-8" /}`) which must be the first line in any Markdown document that is going to be published on the [LeanPub publishing platform)[https://leanpub.com/] and therefore does not count when MarkAPL looks for any `[parm]:` definitions.
 * Those definitions take precedence over standard (or default) parameters; therefore they cannot be overwritten unless you set the [ignoreEmbeddedParms](#"`ignoreEmbeddedParms`") parameter to 1.
 * The `[parm]` part is case insensitive.